rssoftwareab/arrigo-support/docs/ali_errors.md

 The installer found the pm2 binary but it was the wrong version.

-## 4002

-`pm2 was not found after offline installation`

-The installer failed to verify the pm2 installation.
-Please check the output logs for any errors during the extraction.

-## 4003

-`Failed to detect required version after offline installation`

-The installer found the pm2 binary but it was the wrong version.
-Please check the output logs for any errors during the extraction.

 ## 5000

 `Failed to download ApplicationRequestRouting from [link]`